nclundell/battleships/README.md

 # Battleships Project: JTerm 2015

+###Goals:
-Simulate Battleship games using artificially intelligent players.
+1) Simulate Battleship games using artificially intelligent players.<br/>
+2) Create a dynamic system that allows for future expansion with new players.<br/>

 ===================
 ###Run Battleships: